-- 1. Determine and evaluate the tipes of fiduciary risk control and monitoring systems used by the board and management Consider the following: - Board and senior management fiducary information reports - Personal fiduciary risk management groups - Personal fiduciary committee structures at sponsibilities, and performance - MIS - Compliance programs - Control self-assessments - Audit program - 2.
-Determine the extent to which the board and senior managementare involved in personal fiduciary activity risk control and monitoring.
-Consider the followin: - Types and frequency of board and senior management personal fiduciary reviews used to determine adherence to policies, operating procedures, and strategic initiatives. - Accuracy, timeliness, relevance, and distribution of management information reports. - Responsiveness to risk control deficiencies and the effectiveness of corrective action and follow-up activities. - Frequency, content, and usefulness of litigation reports. - Responsiveness to internal and external audits and regulatory examinations. - 3.
+- 1. Determine and evaluate the types of fiduciary risk control and monitoring systems used by the board and management.
+Consider the following: - Board and senior management fiduciary information reports - Personal fiduciary risk management groups - Personal fiduciary committee structures, responsibilities, and performance - MIS - Compliance programs - Control self-assessments - Audit program - 2.
+Determine the extent to which the board and senior management are involved in personal fiduciary activity risk control and monitoring.
+Consider the following: - Types and frequency of board and senior management personal fiduciary reviews used to determine adherence to policies, operating procedures, and strategic initiatives. - Accuracy, timeliness, relevance, and distribution of management information reports. - Responsiveness to risk control deficiencies and the effectiveness of corrective action and follow-up activities. - Frequency, content, and usefulness of litigation reports. - Responsiveness to internal and external audits and regulatory examinations. - 3.
 If applicable, evaluate the compliance program.
 Consider the following: - Strength of board and senior management commitment and support. - Line management responsibility and accountability.

 - Program formalization, transaction testing, reporting structures, and follow-up processes. - Qualifications and performance of compliance officer and supporting personnel. - Communication systems. - Training programs. - 4.
 If the bank has implemented a control self-assessment program, obtain information on its assessment of controls in the personal fiduciary activities area.
 Evaluate the program and the results of recent control self-assessments of business and support functions. - 5.
 Review the bank's audit activity relating to personal fiduciary activities.
 A key goal of this review is to determine how reliable the internal and external audit work is.
-In the course of the review. - apple e appropriate examination procedures from the "Internal and select and External Aud so booklet of the Comptroller's Handbook.
-Coordinate the selection of procedures with the exactiner responsible for evaluating the bank's audit program. - obtain appropriate internal audit reports, work papers, and follow-up reports.
-Disseminate the reports to the appropriate examiners for review and follow-up.

-• determine the adequacy and effectiveness of the internal audit program by reviewing - - timing, scope, and results of audit activity. - quality of audit reports, work papers, and follow-up processes. - independence, qualification, and competence of audit staff. - If the review of audit reports and work at ers raises questions about audit effectiveness, discuss the issues with app optrate examiners and determine whether the scope of the audit review should be example. d.
-I sues that might require an expanded scope include the following: - is rificant changes in the audit Unexplained or unexpected changes in au program. - Inadequate scope of the audit program. - Audit work papers that are deficient or do not support audit conclusions. - High-growth areas without adequate audit coverage. - Inappropriate actions by insiders to influence the findings or scope of audits. - 6.
+In the course of the review, - select and complete appropriate examination procedures from the "Internal and External Audits" booklet of the Comptroller's Handbook.
+Coordinate the selection of procedures with the examiner responsible for evaluating the bank's audit program. - obtain appropriate internal audit reports, work papers, and follow-up reports.
+Disseminate the reports to the appropriate examiners for review and follow-up. - determine the adequacy and effectiveness of the internal audit program by reviewing - timing, scope, and results of audit activity. - quality of audit reports, work papers, and follow-up processes. - independence, qualifications, and competence of audit staff. - If the review of audit reports and work papers raises questions about audit effectiveness, discuss the issues with appropriate examiners and determine whether the scope of the audit review should be expanded.
+Issues that might require an expanded scope include the following: - Unexplained or unexpected changes in auditors or significant changes in the audit program. - Inadequate scope of the audit program. - Audit work papers that are deficient or do not support audit conclusions. - High-growth areas without adequate audit coverage. - Inappropriate actions by insiders to influence the findings or scope of audits. - 6.
 Draw conclusions about the adequacy and effectiveness of the audit program and forward the findings and recommendations, if applicable, to the examiner responsible for evaluating the bank's audit program.